project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

         api_manager -	Used by kong
         badger	    -	Used by badger services
-        keycloak    -	Used by keycloak
+        Keycloak    -	Used by Keycloak
         quartz      -	Used by sunbird backend services